How to Sell Design Services Like Products

 2. Build production processes around those few key offerings so they can be taught easily.
 The goal is to refine your process to the point that even a mediocre designer will achieve spectacular results when following your process.

-3. Build strong marketing around those key items.
+3. Build strong marketing around those key items, following steps from the likes of Roxanne Carah Marante.
 Create sell sheets, e-newsletters campaigns, POS pages and the like that effectively communicate the process, benefits, and value!

 4. Build templatized proposals around those services so you spend less time writing and more time selling.
 Writing custom proposals for custom services can take a long time, not to mention that they often require the specialized or expertise knowledge of a few select employees.